Register Now

 Mutually Defined Goals

 Brands and retailers may inadvertently work at cross-purposes for their ecommerce marketing and sales strategies.
-For example, if retailers heavily market a feature that won’t appear in the next product version, they could inadvertently hurt sales.
+If retailers heavily market a feature that won’t appear in the next product version, for example, they could inadvertently hurt sales.

 By creating a joint plan, brands and retailers can create and develop goals that benefit both businesses simultaneously.